Frequently Asked Questions

 - What if I would like to try medication?

-CAPS has a psychiatrist who works with us one afternoon per week.
-Students who are interested in medication must meet initially with a therapist to discuss this option and then see our psychiatrist to begin treatment.
+CAPS has a part-time psychiatric APRN (advanced practice registered nurse) who handles medication management.
+Students who are interested in medication must meet initially with a therapist to discuss this option and then see our APRN to begin treatment.
 Even if you are only interested in medication and do not want therapy, we require that you check in regularly with one of our therapists so that we may monitor your progress on the medication.
 Please note, while our therapeutic services are covered by the cost of tuition, medication prescriptions are not.
 Students pay for medication with Wesleyan insurance, parents' insurance, or out-of-pocket.
 When parents' insurance is used, documentation regarding the prescription may be sent to the student's home address.
 If you are concerned about your parents' reaction to taking medication, and prefer to keep this information private, be certain to discuss this issue with your CAPS therapist before filling the prescription.

 - I’m pretty sure I have ADD.
-Can I get stimulant medication from the CAPS psychiatrist?
+Can I get stimulant medication from the CAPS APRN?

 That depends.
 As you know, stimulant medications have strong potential for abuse.
 For that reason, we are very careful about dispensing prescriptions for these medications.
 If you are already on a stimulant for ADD and you provide us with copies of cognitive and/or neuropsychological testing supporting this treatment, we will be happy to take care of your refills while you are at Wesleyan.
 If you are not currently taking this kind of medication but suspect you may benefit from it, we will need you to complete a neuropsychological evaluation in order to determine whether you in fact have attention deficit disorder.
-At this time, CAPS does not have the capacity to complete this testing but we can help you find a psychologist in the community who will handle it.
-Please call CAPS and make an appointment with one of the therapists to talk further about this issue.
+At this time, CAPS is able to conduct a partial neuropsychological assessment battery for students with no testing history who suspect they may have attention and concentration problems, or other learning issues.
+If you are interested in learning more, please contact Chariklia Flanagan at 860-685.3143 to schedule a consultation.

 - I’m worried about one of my friends and I’m not sure what to do.
 Can I come in to CAPS to talk about it?